przedmiot/phpstorm-rsync-sh/README.md

     1. Install Cygwin with Rsync
        Download Cygwin from https://cygwin.com/install.html.
 During selecting of packages make sure that rsync and openssh are chosen and pending for install.

+    1. Create ssh keys unless you have got some.
+I worked only with keys not secured by password but may there is a solution for a password-protected keys also.
+    First Gooogle result with a how-to: https://www.t3.gsic.titech.ac.jp/en/node/79

-    3. Make Phpstorm (or other JetBrain's IDE) external tool
+    1. Make Phpstorm (or other JetBrain's IDE) external tool
        * Push CTRL + ALT + S or simply click File -> Settings.
        * Type "external tools" in a search field to narrow options.
        * Chose "External Tools" tab and click a plus sign on the right part of a displayed window.
 A new external tool dialog should appear.